openssl/general-policies/policies/security-policy.md

  - physical fault injection
  - physical observation side channels (e.g. power consumption, EM emissions, etc)
- - those which just cause a denial of service of the OpenSSL application
+ - those which just cause a denial of service of the OpenSSL command line utility
- - API misuse by an application where such API is not supposed to be directly exposed to an attacker-controlled data
+ - API misuse by an application where such API is not supposed to be directly exposed to attacker-controlled data

 Mitigations for security issues outside of our threat scope may still be addressed, however we do not class these as OpenSSL vulnerabilities and